All about ice caves in Iceland

 4. Visiting an ice cave ALWAYS needs to be done with an expert guide.

 Caves form each year and their structure and conditions can vary greatly.
 So, you must always only visit with an expert.
 Also, you can only go into caves in winter – outside of these times, caves can be even more unpredictable.

-The ice cave at Langjökull glacier is also the largest man-made ice structures in the world.
+The ice cave at Langjökull Glacier is also the largest man-made ice structure in the world.
 By visiting the ice cave you will be able to follow the formation of the glacier through time.
 It’s fascinating.
 Again – this can only be visited as part of a guided tour.